hepnn/Rigify/README.md

 - In App Purchases to remove ads are also implemented.
 - Realtime map data is fetched from [here](https://saraksti.rigassatiksme.lv/gps.txt).

 While this app is developed for a specific data feed, it can be easily modified and replaced with different GTFS data.

-A better template is in progress!
+Part project is old and part new, so the codebase can be messy

 ## Features